 There is only one occasion on which Parliament meets without a Royal summons, and that is when the Sovereign has died.
 In such circumstances, the Succession to the Crown Act 1707 provides that, if Parliament is not already sitting, it must immediately meet and sit.

 The Meeting of Parliament Act 1797 provides that, if the Sovereign dies after Parliament has been dissolved, the immediately preceding Parliament sits for up to six months, if not prorogued or dissolved before then.

 The Queen and Prime Minister

-The Queen has a special relationship with the Prime Minister, the senior political figure in the British Government, regardless of their political party.
-Although she is a constitutional monarch who remains politically neutral, The Queen retains the ability to give a regular audience to a Prime Minister during his or her term of office.
+The Queen had a special relationship with the Prime Minister, the senior political figure in the British Government, regardless of their political party.
+Although he is a constitutional Monarch who remains politically neutral, The King retains the ability to give a regular audience to a Prime Minister during his or her term of office.

-The Queen gives a weekly audience to the Prime Minister at which she has a right and a duty to express her views on Government matters.
-If either The Queen or the Prime Minister are not available to meet, then they will speak by telephone.
-These meetings, as with all communications between The Queen and her Government, remain strictly confidential.
-Having expressed her views, The Queen abides by the advice of her ministers.
+The Queen gave a weekly audience to the Prime Minister at which she had a right and a duty to express her views on Government matters.
+If either The Queen or the Prime Minister were not available to meet, then they spoke by telephone.
+These meetings, as with all communications between The Queen and his Government, remained strictly confidential.
+Having expressed her views, The Queen abided by the advice of her ministers.

 After a general election, the appointment of a Prime Minister is the prerogative of the Sovereign.

-When a potential Prime Minister is called to Buckingham Palace, The Queen will ask him or her whether he or she will form a government.
+When a potential Prime Minister is called for an Audience with The Monarch, they will ask him or her whether he or she will form a government.
 To this question, two responses are realistically possible.
 The most usual is acceptance.

 If the situation is uncertain, as it was with Sir Alec Douglas-Home in 1963, a potential Prime Minister can accept an exploratory commission, returning later to report either failure or, as occurred in 1963, success.